+Proposals are solicited annually during the spring term and results are announced before the completion of the term.
 Each year the YIBS Small Grants Program receives more proposals than it can fund.
 The director of the program will convene a committee to review proposals and assist in making funding decisions.

-Doctoral Pilot Grants are intended to help early-stage doctoral students gather pilot data to justify their planned dissertation work.
+The YIBS Small Grants Program Early Grants are intended to help early-stage doctoral students gather pilot data to justify their planned dissertation work or terminal master’s students conduct their thesis research.
 The maximum award is $3,000.